-Zanamivir, a neuraminidase inhibitor approved for the treatment and prevention of influenza A and B, is marketed worldwide as Relenza[®] by GSK.
-Most of our Relenza[®] patents have expired and the only substantial remaining intellectual property related to the Relenza[®] patent portfolio, which we own and have exclusively licensed to GSK, is scheduled to expire in July 2019 in Japan.
+Zanamivir, a neuraminidase inhibitor ("NI") approved for the treatment and prevention of influenza A and B, is marketed worldwide as Relenza® by GSK.
+Most of our Relenza® patents have expired and the only substantial remaining intellectual property related to the Relenza® patent portfolio, which we own and have exclusively licensed to GSK, is scheduled to expire in July 2019 in Japan.

 LANI, a long acting NI for the treatment and prevention of influenza A and B, is currently marketed as Inavir[®] in Japan by Daiichi-Sankyo.
 The patent relating to the structure of LANI expired in 2017 in the United States, the European Union, or EU, and Japan, although the product has received patent term extension in Japan until 2021 for treatment and 2022 for prevention.
 The patent relating to hydrates and the crystalline form of LANI actually used in the product expires in 2021 (not including extensions) in the United States and EU and in 2024 in Japan.
 In February 2015, a patent containing claims relevant to the manufacture of Inavir[®] was issued in Japan and expires in December 2029.
-The dry-powder inhaler device patent portfolio, which includes TwinCaps[®], is owned by Hovione International Limited, or Hovione, and is exclusively licensed to Daiichi Sankyo and us worldwide for the prevention and treatment of influenza and other influenza-like viral infections.
+The dry-powder inhaler device patent portfolio, which includes TwinCaps[®], is owned by Hovione International Limited, or Hovione, and is exclusively licensed to Daiichi Sankyo and Vaxart worldwide for the prevention and treatment of influenza and other influenza-like viral infections.
 These patents will expire in 2029 in the United States, and in 2027 in the European Union and Japan.
-On Feb 23, 2018 Osaka-based drugmaker Shionogi & Co gained marketing approval for Xofluza, a new drug to treat influenza in Japan.
-The drug was approved for use against type A and B influenza viruses and requires only a single dose regardless of age.
-Xofluza may gain significant market share from Inavir[®] in Japan, substantially reducing the sales of Inavir[®].
-This may significantly decrease the royalty payments we receive from Daiichi Sankyo.

-Vapendavir is an oral antiviral picornavirus capsid binder that we are developing to treat HRV infections, although this project is presently inactive.
+Vapendavir is an oral antiviral picornavirus capsid binder that we had been developing to treat HRV infections, although this project is presently inactive.
 We exclusively own the vapendavir patent portfolio.
 Issued claims under this portfolio will begin to expire in some countries in December 2021, not including extensions.
 Claims from patents related to a comparably bioavailable compound comprising an anhydrous crystalline free base form of vapendavir and the preferred commercialization form of vapendavir have been allowed in the United States and other countries and extend intellectual property to 2034 without extensions.

-Teslexivir is a direct-acting antiviral that we are developing as a topical treatment for genital warts caused by HPV 6 and 11, which together comprise more than 95% of cases.
+Teslexivir is a direct-acting antiviral that we had been developing as a topical treatment for genital warts caused by HPV 6 and 11, which together comprise more than 95% of cases.
+This project is currently inactive.
 The patent containing composition of matter claims expires in the United States in 2029 without extensions.
-A United States patent with claims to method of use have been issued and will expire in 2033 without extensions.
+A United States patent with claims to method of use has been issued and will expire in 2033 without extensions.

 We also own a patent portfolio focused on developing oral antivirals for RSV.
-Issued patent claims covering the Enzaplatovir composition of matter will begin to expire in 2031 without extensions.
+Issued patent claims covering the enzaplatovir composition of matter will begin to expire in 2031 without extensions.